-Since many people have turned to working from home and online classes.
-Fashion is placing more of a priority on comfort.
-With people being stuck at home, there has been a significant increase in athleisure and loungewear sales.
+Since many people have turned to working from home and online classes, fashion is placing more of a priority on comfort.
+With people being stuck at home, there has been a significant boost in athleisure and loungewear sales.
 Through their assessment and knowledge of fashion trends, many fashion brands have realized that comfort has become an essential part of our new normal.

 There has also been a renewed interest and rising demand for wellness-themed products.
-Which has encouraged many fashion brands to deepen their relationship with athletes.
-Create products that will resonate better with their audiences.
-With more people focusing on staying fit and healthy during social distancing.
+This has encouraged many fashion brands to deepen their relationship with athletes.
+They’re focusing on creating products that will resonate better with their audiences.
+More people in these audiences are focusing on staying fit and healthy during social distancing.
 Sports brands have also spent more time creating products to help consumers on their fitness journey while also letting them lounge.
-Even the beauty industry has been getting more in the trend by focusing more on skincare products.
-Items that people can use to relax when they are sitting at home.
+Even the beauty industry has been getting more in the trend by focusing more on skincare products and items that people can use to relax when they are sitting at home.

 9) The growth of “reCommerce”

-Thrift and consignment shopping is nothing new, but it has become more popular as people are selling items.
-They do not use anymore or looking for products but at a lower price.
+Thrift and consignment shopping is nothing new, but it has become more popular.
+This is because people are selling items they do not use anymore or looking for products but at a lower price.
 The eCommerce trend came about partly because of the shift towards eco-friendly buying and reducing waste.
 We’ve also seen an increase in “upcycling,” when someone takes an article of clothing and DIYs to match their style and repurposing pieces.
 Consumer-to-consumer marketplaces like DePop and Facebook are the powerhouses that have facilitated the trend.

-Regardless of the role a person plays in the fashion industry.
-It is evident that it evolves more rapidly than other sectors.
+Regardless of the role a person plays in the fashion industry, it is evident that it evolves more rapidly than other sectors.
 With COVID-19 changing consumer behaviour, brands need to make sure that they thoroughly understand the current consumer’s needs and wants and know how to reach them.
 Social media platforms have become an essential part of everyone’s lives.
-A way to gain information about just about everything.
-To embrace the shift toward digital marketing.
-Brands need to understand the importance of these platforms and the influencers that drive them.
+They function as a way to gain information about just about everything.
+To embrace the shift toward digital marketing, brands need to understand the importance of these platforms and the influencers that drive them.